YOU’RE TOO CHEAP TO ATTRACT GREAT TALENT!

 In today’s market, the candidate you want is entertaining multiple offers- That’s a fact.
 Don’t lose them to your friends or your enemies.
 Read the latest salary surveys and government reports, in addition to consulting with your network to make sure your compensation package is up to date and competitive.

 You don’t have to spend hours watching House Hunters to know that the cost of living is significantly cheaper in Waco, Texas than in San Diego, California.
 The cost of living is reflected in the price per square foot of a home in the area and the average salary.
 For example, someone in New York will earn a salary 35% higher across the board regardless of level.
 Keeping abreast of several factors will help determine a reasonable salary for your location: Where do most of your employees live?
 Do most rent or own?
 What is the average rent?
 What is the median home price?
 How do your employees commute to work?
 The answers to these questions will be a key factor in solving the salary equation.

 Leave room for growth

 Employees expect opportunities for growth in both role and compensation.
-Offering incentives such as stock options and bonuses may help you get those A Players in the door, but you will not be able to retain your valued staff if they are already at the top of their salary range in year one.
+Offering incentives such as stock options and bonuses will get those A-Players in the door.
+You will not retain them if they are at the top of their salary range in year one.
 According to CareerBuilder, 70% of employees reported that increasing salaries is the best way to boost employee retention.
 If the expectation of responsibility and production increases, the expectation of compensation does as well.